im-open/octostache-action/README.md

 The variable value and keys can all be placed inside of one file.
 The substitution has to be performed one file at a time though.

+This is a container action so it will not work on Windows runners.

 ## Inputs